kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     (substituting for port 5100 if you need to).

     The code for this widget resides in `src/widget/widgets/demos`.

+## Registering your new dynamic service

+> TODO, or out of scope?
+I think at least a brief doc would be useful

 ## Anatomy of the Widget Support